tibifant/waterbroadcast/README.md

 ## Would you like to build our project yourself to connect with a longdistance friend?
 ### We have a DIY!
-- open our index.html through a browser of your choice and have a look at our step to step guid of your own Water Broadcast system.
+- have a look at our [step by step guide](https://tibifant.github.io/waterbroadcast/) for your own Water Broadcast system.